rustc_mir_dataflow/framework/

 //!

 //!
-Given that they represent partially ordered sets, you may be surprised that [`JoinSemiLattice`]
+Given that it represents a partially ordered set, you may be surprised that [`JoinSemiLattice`]

 //! is because most standard library types use lexicographic ordering instead of set inclusion for